williamkeller/advent-of-code-2019/README.md

 refactor without tests, so those need to be added.

 It also means that code is likely to get larger before the common features can be extracted.
 That's to be expected.
 You can't eliminate boilerplates until you identify boilerplates.
-That means my first pass at a puzzle might be very small, then get larger as I make it more "correct".
+My first pass at a puzzle might be very small, then get larger as I make it more "correct".
 It's possible I'm overthinking this.